ibowditch/userdocs/server.md

 : Shows the total number of active members broken down by their skill sets.

-  It also shows, in <span style="color:red;">**red**</span>, the number of members currently on duty, ie. currently signed in at the station (but not yet signed out).
+  It also shows, in <span style="color:red;">**red**</span>, the number of members currently on duty, i.e. currently signed in at the station (but not yet signed out).
 These figures are updated live, whenever anyone signs in or out at the station.

 Upcoming events